sourabhpramod/learning-resources/MPMC_MODULE-4.md

    - **C/T**: Timer or Counter select bit.
      - `0` for Timer operation (internal clock).
      - `1` for Counter operation (external clock on T0/T1 pins).

+**Note:
+C/T = 1 : Act as a counter and recieve external input values from P3.5 pin for T1 and P3.4 for T0
+C/T = 0 : Act as a timer and recieve input signal from internal system clock**

    - **M1, M0**: Mode selection bits.
      - `00` - Mode 0 (13-bit timer/counter).
      - `01` - Mode 1 (16-bit timer/counter).